hamlet-io/docs/docs/reference/software/docker_container/container.md

 ### hamletio/hamlet

-A standard Hamlet Deploy installation and the recommended image for typical use-cases.
+A standard hamlet installation and the recommended image for typical use-cases.

 ### hamletio/jenkins

-A [Jenkins](https://www.jenkins.io) installation alongside Hamlet Deploy.
+A [Jenkins](https://www.jenkins.io) installation alongside hamlet Deploy.